3 Steps to Outsmart Added Sugars

-Food manufacturers are sneaking sugar into your food.
-Here's how to outsmart them.
+Food manufacturers are hiding sugar in your food.

 Sugar is the most popular ingredient added to foods in the U.S.A., and is found in more than 75% of the products in the typical grocery store.
 Added sugars don't provide any nutritional benefits.
 Instead, they contribute to diseases like obesity, diabetes, cancer and more.